DreamOfTheRedChamber/system-design-interviews/DeepDive_MySQL_Db_Design.md

 ### SQL statements optimization
 1. Don't use "SELECT * from abc": Will return a large number of data.
 Database will also need to retrieve table structure before executing the request.
-2. Be careful when using fuzzy matching - Don't use % in the beginning: Use % in the beginning will cause the database for a whole table scanning.
-"SELECT name from abc where name like %xyz"
 3. Use "Order by" on field which has index:
-4. Don't use "IS NOT NULL" or "IS NULL": Index (binary tree) could not be created on Null values.
-5. Don't use != : Index could not be used.
-Could use < and > combined together.
-   * Select name from abc where id != 20
-   * Optimized version: Select name from abc where id > 20 or id < 20
 6. Don't use OR: The expression before OR will use index.
 The expression
    * Select name from abc where id == 20 or id == 30
    * Optimized version: Select name from abc where id == 20 UNION ALL select name from abc where id == 30